Trans Youth Groups

 - Medical transition

 And much more.
-If you have a question or issue you'd like to chat about with other young trans people, or you just want a chance to chill out and socialise in a safe and supportive environment, Tuesdays are for you!
+If you have a question or issue you'd like to chat about with other young trans people, or you just want a chance to chill out and socialise in a safe and supportive environment, our youth groups are for you!

 The Saturday group is usually more structured and activity-based.
 It runs on the last Saturday of every month from 2-5pm.
 Activities range from going rock climbing, go-karting, to the cinema or theatre, taking part in an arts workshops, focusing on specific issues or with particular organisations for example health, school life, to other sessions based on specific trans-related issues such as careers, family, and more.
 They're a great chance to meet other young trans people and find out useful information.
 They take place at various venues.
 The best way to find out what's coming up is to visit our news pageor to sign up to our mailing list.